joshng/upstart-project/upstart/README.md

 `@ConfigPath` specifying where the values are to be found in the HOCON structure.

-Although any pre-assembled `Config` object may optionally be used to start a Upstart application, the default `ConfigLoader` assembles the configuration from a rich composition of layers intended for different phases of application definition.
+Although any pre-assembled `Config` object may optionally be used to start a Upstart application, the default `UpstartEnvironment` loader assembles the configuration from a rich composition of layers intended for different phases of application definition.
 We'll describe these layers here in **increasing** order of precedence (ie, values that appear later in this list will override conflicting settings defined earlier in the list):

 1. `upstart-defaults/<ConfigPath>`
 1. `reference`